markokimpel/gopigoscratchextension/README.md

 The following GoPiGo3 or Raspberry Pi features are supported by the Scratch extension:

+* Blinkers (two red LED lights at the front of the GoPiGo3 board)
+  * turn on/off individually or both at the same time
+* Eyes (two RGB LED lights on top of GoPiGo3 board)
+  * control individually or both eyes at the same time
+  * set color and brightness by specification of RGB components
 * GoPiGo3 motion control
   * drive forward/backward specific distance at specific speed and then stop
   * drive forward/backward at specific speed until another motor command is sent